KorbinianKuhn/ramses-auth/README.md

 - `alg {string}` - Parameter name for describing the algorithm<br>Default: `RS256`
 - `jti {boolean}` - Add a unique JWT ID (uuidv4).
-- `lifetime {number}` - Lifetime Add an expiration time.
-The value will be added to the current time.
+- `lifetime {number}` - Lifetime of the ticket.
+The value will be added to the current time and stored as expiration time under the `exp` claim.
 - `jpi {string}`
-    - `type {string}` - Values (root, parent, chain)
+    - `type {string}` - Values (root, parent, chain).
     - `parent {Object}` - The parent ticket as JWS.
-- `encrypt (Array[Object])` - An array of objects that have to contain the following claims.
+- `encrypt (Array[Object])` - An array of objects that have to contain the following claims:
     - `aud {Array[string]}` - The audience or audiences that the encryption is meant for.
     - `alg {string}` - The encryption algorithm.
     - `content {Object}` - The content that will be encrypted.
     - `key {Object}` - The public key of the audience defined in the `aud` claim.

 `alg` must be one a value found in `ramses.ALGORITHMS`.
-See above for a table of supported algorithms.
 If `payload` is not a buffer or a string, it will be coerced into a string using `JSON.stringify`.

 Example: